jeremybennett/torcs/src/doc/architecture.md

 The TORCS architecture view presented here identifies 3 major component types.
-These are components responsible for controlling the major program flow (Orchestration), interfaces and libraries with common code (TORCS API and Libraries) and modules loaded during runtime (Plugins).
+These are components responsible for controlling the major program flow (Orchestration), interfaces and libraries with common code (TORCS API and Libraries) and modules loaded during run time (Plugins).

 ![Architecture Overview](@ref architecture.png)

 Entry Stage
 -----------
-At startup TORCS goes first through the Entry stage.
+At start up TORCS goes first through the Entry stage.
 During this stage the command line is analysed, and depending on the desired operation mode TORCS is run either with a command line specified race configuration file in command line mode (option -r), or the graphical menu is started.
 The command